 - Conrad N. Hilton Foundation in support of the West Africa water and sanitation reporting initiative launch at World Water Week 2011 in Stockholm, Sweden.

 - DC Commission on the Arts & Humanities in support of K-12 programming in the District

 - The Educational Foundation of America in support of Global Gateway educational programs.
 Through this education initiative the Pulitzer Center engages teens and young adults in class and online by supporting development of issue-specific lesson plans, bringing journalists from the field to classrooms and promoting online dialogues about critical global affairs.

 - Humanity United in support of reporting projects centered on labor issues surrounding key commodities of gold, shrimp and palm oil, and in support of sustained coverage of Sudan in run-up to 2011 referendum.
-Support for peace and conflict reporting and educational outreach and general operating support.
+Additional support for peace and conflict reporting, migration reporting, educational outreach, and general operating support.